-demarcation of areas of significant weather delineation of area of CAT position of jet stream axis with indication of wind direction, speed in kt or m/s and height in flight levels.
-The vertical extent of the jet stream is indicated (in flight levels), e.g. FL 270 accompanied by 240/290 indicates that the jet extends from FL 240 to FL 290. height in flight levels of tropopause at spot locations, e.g. [240].
+Scalloped line = demarcation of areas of significant weather Heavy broken line - delineation of area of CAT Heavy solid line interrupted by wind position of jet stream axis with indication of wind direction, speed in kt or m/s and height in flight levels.
+The vertical arrow and flight level extent of the jet stream is indicated (in flight levels), e.g. FL 270 accompanied by 240/290 indicates that the jet extends from FL 240 to FL 290.
+Flight levels inside small rectangles - height in flight levels of tropopause at spot locations, e.g. 140.
 Low and high points of the tropopause topography are indicated by the letters L or H, respectively, inside a pentagon with the height in flight levels.
 Display explicit FL for jet depths and tropopause height even if outside forecast bounds.

-4.2 Model SWL - Significant weather chart (low level)

-= position of pressure centres given in hectopascals position of pressure centres given in nectopascais centre of low pressure centre of high pressure centre of high pressure demarcation of area of significant weather altitude of 0°C isotherm in feet (hectofeet) or metres Note: 0°C level may also be indicated by 0°000, i.e. 0°C level is at an altitude of 6000 ft.
-Scalloped lines Dashed lines speed in kt or km/h of movement of frontal systems, depressions or anticyclones Figures on arrows surface wind symbol
+4.2 Model SWL - Sign ifica nt weather chart (low level) х = position of pressure centres given in hectopascals L - centre of low pressure н = centre of high pressure Scalloped lines - demarcation of area of significant weather Dashed lines 1 altitude of 0°C isotherm in feet (hectofeet) or metres o astres titles Note: 0°C level may also be indicated by 0°060, i.e. 0°C level is at an altitude of 6000 ft.
+Figures on arrows - speed in kt or km/h of movement of frontal systems, depressions or anticyclones Figure inside the state total wave height in feet or metres surface temperature Figures inside the strong = wind in kt or m/s surface wind symbol